joshturge-io/auth/README.md

 ##### POSIX

 I have provided a [Makefile](Makefile) which can be used on POSIX operating systems.
-The file comes with two targets, the first is `build` which will build the project and place the binary within a bin directory and the second target `clean` will just remove the bin directory.
+The file comes with two targets, the first being `build` which will build the project and the second target `clean` will just remove the bin directory.
 Example usage:

 ```bash
 make build
 ```

+**NOTE**: The build target will place the resulting binary within the `bin/` directory

 ## Running